Our Alaska Guides

 Dan Oberlatz - Owner

 Dan has been exploring Alaska's vast wilderness since 1992.
 For nearly 20 years he has systematically explored remote and poorly understood regions of the Alaskan wilderness, on foot, skis, and by raft especially in the environs of Lake Clark National Park, where he lived year-round until 2005.
 With at least 15 exploratory expeditions into this little-known wilderness, and multiple expeditions across Alaska, Dan is likely the greatest current authority on the backcountry of the northern Aleutian and southern Alaska ranges.
 To his credit, Dan has done more than just explore.
 He is vitally concerned with the sustainability of the wilderness and the viability of the rural communities in the region.
-As Vice President of the Alaska Wilderness Recreation and Tourism Association, and as a board member of the Renewable Resources Foundation, he promotes responsible and appropriate tourism as a way to help impoverished communities, while preserving our wilderness heritage.
-In 2008 Dan was awarded AWRTA's Ginny Hill Wood Award for his contributions to Alaska conservation and sustainable tourism.
+Dan spent 6 years as Vice President of the Alaska Wilderness Recreation and Tourism Association.
+In 2013, Dan was elected to serve on the board of directors of the Alaska Travel Industry Association.
+As a board member of the Renewable Resources Foundation, he promotes responsible and appropriate tourism as a way to help impoverished communities, while preserving Alaska's wilderness heritage.
+In 2008, Dan was awarded AWRTA's Ginny Hill Wood Award for his contributions to Alaska conservation and sustainable tourism.
 Dan is committed to exploration, to the preserving of the wilderness for future generations, and to the advancement of knowledge.
-His expertise is sought after by outside experts, and he has been quoted or featured in Alaska Business Monthly magazine, US News & World Reports, the Associated Press, National Parks Magazine, Men's Journal, and others.
+His expertise is sought after by various, and he has been quoted or featured in Alaska Business Monthly magazine, US News & World Reports, the Associated Press, National Parks Magazine, Men's Journal, and others.
 His photographs have appeared in a number of national publications including Outside, Backpacker, Men's Journal, and National Geographic Adventure and Traveler.
 Dan is also a member of the Explorers Club, to which he was elected in 2009.
 But as much as anything, Dan loves the backcountry, and he finds his greatest joys while immersed in it.
 With humor and penache, he goes out in search, and each time he returns he brings greater knowledge and interest to the outside world.
 He splits time between homes in Anchorage and Lake Clark with his wife Danielle and daughters Isabelle and Bryn.

 Aaron Fetter - General Manager